batjko/api-boilerplate/README.md

 For example:

 - Fastify makes the service very lightweight and fast.
-Just add routes under the routes folder and `app.register(myRoute)` them in app.js or whatever.
+Just add routes under the `/routes` folder and `app.register(myRoute)` them in `app.js` or whatever.

-> An example route is the /healthCheck one, which also has an integration test (see below), and can be used to report service health to some monitoring solution.
+> An example route is the `/healthCheck` one, which also has an integration test (see below), and can be used to report service health to some monitoring solution.

-- `config.js` holds all app-level configurations the rest of the app could use.
+- `config.js` holds all app-level configuration the rest of the app could use.
 The whole config object can be overridden at launch/deployment time using a `CONFIG` environment variable.

 - Write some bloody tests, man.
 Ava is super simple and I have added examples for unit and integration tests.

 > `npm run test` for unit tests
 > `npm run test:int` for integration tests

 - The built-in logger is doing a few convenience tasks, but is really just a thin wrapper around pino.
-Outputs logs in JSON, ready for ELK or other centralised monitoring.
+It outputs logs in JSON, ready for ELK or other centralised monitoring.

 That's it.
 Now go build your shit.